SeanryuData/SeanryuData/README.md

 </ul>

 <h2>Purpose of the Project</h2>
 <p>The main goal of this project is to analyze data on cafes and restaurants in Melbourne and gain insights into the city's coffee culture.
 I will use my SQL and Power BI skills to perform data analysis and create interactive reports to visualize my findings.
+[The files can be found in Github download.]
 </p>

+<strong>Link:</strong> <a href="https://public.tableau.com/app/profile/sean.ryu
+">Sean Ryu Tableau</a>

 <h2>SQL Functions used</h2>